 Deliver crisp, fun and casual brand messages

 Like Dubsmash, Snapchat is a platform specifically suitable for light conversations.
-The people on Snapchat use pictures and stories to share casual moments from their daily lives with their friends and families.
+As per Snapchat statistics, 4 Billion+ snaps are sent every day on the platform.
+People use Snapchat to share pictures and stories from their daily lives with their friends and families.
 And its amplifying user base is a testimony to the fact that young people today are increasingly inclined towards short, media-rich content that is lively and relatable.

 To make content that aligns with the tastes of their target audience, companies targeting millennials need to make sure their brands are fun, personal, and humanized in their interactions across all platforms.
 Serious, plain or professional-sounding brand conversations are now a thing of the past.